Mfficiency/AppartementAutomation/readme.md

 - first line: the name of the dossier
 - second line: the full name/addres of the appartement

-you can now run the script
+you can now run the script.